Class Schedules and Catalog Background Image

 Fall Separation

-Special circumstances exist for separation after the fall semester due to the fact that students enroll prior to fall grades becoming available.
+Special circumstances apply to separation after the fall semester because students enroll before fall grades are available.

-1. A student who is enrolled in the spring semester will be permitted to continue on academic or progress notice without submitting an appeal.
-Separation status will be reevaluated at the end of the spring semester.
+• Enrolled in spring: Students on Academic or Progress Notice can continue without submitting an appeal.
+Separation status will be reviewed again at the end of the spring semester.

 Spring Separation

-2. A student who is enrolled in the fall semester has the right to appeal by submitting a petition to the Committee on Exceptions.
-Provided the petition is approved, the student will be permitted to continue on academic or progress notice for the fall semester; otherwise, the student will be removed from classes for the fall.
+• Enrolled in fall: Students must appeal by submitting a petition to the Committee on Exceptions.
+If approved, they can continue on academic or progress notice for the fall semester.
+If not approved they will be removed from fall classes.

 Reinstatement Following Academic and Progress Separation

-Students who believe they should be reinstated after being notified of academic and/or progress separation must immediately petition the Committee on Exceptions.
-The student must indicate on the petition a clear statement of the grounds on which continued enrollment should be granted.
+Students who believe they should be reinstated after being notified of Academic or Progress Separation must immediately petition the Committee on Exceptions.
+The student must clearly state the reasons for requesting continued enrollment on the petition.

-The decision of the Committee on Exceptions will be communicated to the student in writing by the Dean of Counseling and Student Development.
+The decision of the Committee on Exceptions will communicate its decision to the student via email.
 The student may appeal the decision of the Committee on Exceptions in writing to the vice president of Student Services or designee within thirty (30) calendar days of the date of notification of the decision of the Committee on Exceptions.
 The decision of the vice president is final.

-If the academic and/or progress separation appeal is granted, the student will be continued on academic and/or progress notice for an additional semester.
-At the end of the semester, the student’s academic record will again be evaluated to determine whether the student may be removed from academic and/or progress notice, should be placed on academic and/or progress separation, or should continue on academic and/or progress notice.
+If the Academic or Progress Separation appeal is approved, the student will continue on Academic or Progress Notice for an additional semester.
+At the end of the semester, the student’s academic record will be evaluated to determine whether the student may be removed from Academic or Progress Notice, should be placed on Academic or Progress Separation, or should continue on Academic or Progress Notice.

 Disqualification of Veterans Affairs Educational Benefits